robinsrepository/javascript-canvas/README.md

 ## Description
 A combination of eight projects I created using JavaScript and the canvas element to create dynamic visuals.
 Some projects showcase visual effects, animations and interactive features, like hover effects and a keyboard-controlled piano.
 I am most proud of the fact that I drew the snowflakes all by myself!
-Of course I only drew one and then multiplied it.

 ## Features
 In the first 3 I learned to draw objects with different Canvas API methods.